Joker - Brian Azzarello and Lee Bermejo

 When Azzarello's Joker reveals he doesn't eat food, he just lives on pills, a twisted inversion of Elvis, Michael Jackson and every other celebrity who succumbed to chemical living comes to mind.
 Is the Joker an unintentional glam icon?
 In keeping with the Joker's 'look' from the Chris Nolan Batman movie, Joker has also had some serious facial surgery performed, with horrendous scars enhancing his smiling visage.

-Azzarello Joker BookAnd this is where the superhero universe intrudes the most into Azzarello's story.
+And this is where the superhero universe intrudes the most into Azzarello's story.
 None of these characters care about Joker's amazing looks.
 No one asks, and few remark on it.
 Joker tells Croc how he likes to see him because it makes him feel handsome, but since Bermejo draws Croc as essentially a generic looking (though a bit scaly) muscle-bound gangsta from the 'hood, the remark doesn't make a lot of sense.
-In a "real world" there would be a lot of commotion over Joker's visuals, but there's not much here among this cast of characters (however, in the tale people get quite nervous when confronted by the Joker, but this seems to be all about the man's deserved reputation for random killing versus the milky-white death grin he is sporting).
+In a "real world" setting, Joker’s appearance would likely attract significant attention and stir commotion, but within this cast of characters, it barely registers.
+That said, the tale does make it clear that people are deeply unsettled by the Joker—not because of his eerie, milky-white death grin, but rather due to his well-earned reputation for random, merciless violence.
+(Regarding visuals: Azzarello has Joker verbally dwell on Batman's looks, a combination of analysis, ridicule and an expression of Joker's twisted affection for the Caped Crusader.)

 Though the silent Harleen Quinzel seems exempt (like Croc), everyone else in the tale is in a tense position where they might be on the receiving end of Joker's next burst of crazed excess.
-But as demented as the Joker is, he is also a standard issue control-freak/sadist with a demand to approve/not approve of the behaviour of the people close to him.
-Frost's anxiety grows as he starts tripping over those shifting lines of conduct that Joker requires, a set of rules that he finds harder and harder to understand as he sees other victims randomly dispatched by an unpredictible caprice in the Joker's mind.
+But as demented as the Joker is, he is also a standard issue control-freak/sadist with a demand to approve/not approve of the behavior of the people close to him.
+Frost's anxiety grows as he starts tripping over those shifting lines of conduct that Joker requires, a set of rules that he finds harder and harder to understand as he sees other victims randomly dispatched by an unpredictable caprice in the Joker's mind.

 Abusive and controlling, Joker is a father figure that Frost is attracted to but then later can only fear.
 Quinzel seems to know how this all works, she says nothing whatsoever throughout the story but otherwise seems to anticipate every move.
 Croc's business attitude seems to shield him, and he makes no special editorial statements (aside from his warning to Frost).
-Penguin appears briefly, but Joker's contempt and Penguin's inability to play the behaviour game correctly almost gets him killed.
+Penguin appears briefly, but Joker's contempt and Penguin's inability to play the behavior game correctly almost gets him killed.

 Gotham's Status Quo